-Overview of Redis Enterprise Pack Architecture
+Overview of Redis Enterprise Software Architecture

 A Redis Enterprise cluster is composed of identical nodes that are deployed within a data center or stretched across local availability zones.
 Redis Enterprise architecture is made up of a management path (depicted in the blue layer in Figure 1 below) and data access path (depicted in the red layer in Figure 1 below).